-(1) The principal investigator is encouraged to present venturesome programs and to avoid the "surefire" neat little problems which can always be solved.

-(2) Most ACS PRF research grants are made originally for two- or three-year periods.
-Continued support for research on the same or a different topic may be requested by presenting a new proposal which will be evaluated in competition with all other proposals.
-Because of limited available funds each principal investigator is limited to one ACS PRF research grant at a time.

-(3) Each principal investigator is informed that he or she is not required to follow the specific details of the research plan as proposed, particularly if promising leads develop that seem likely to be more productive than the project proposed originally.
-The Advisory Board requests, however, that the principal investigator inform it of such new plan if it deviates markedly from that described in the original proposal.

-(4) Fellowship or graduate assistantship stipends paid from ACS PRF grants shall not exceed the amount which regular graduate teaching assistants receive for the academic year from the department after payment of tuition and fees, if any.
+- (1) The principal investigator is encouraged to present venturesome programs and to avoid the "sure-fire" problems which can always be solved. - (2) Research grants are awarded originally for twoyear (ND, DNI, and UNI) or three-year (UR) periods.
+Proposals that request continuation funding for previously-supported research will not be considered.
+Each principal investigator is limited to one ACS PRF research grant at a time or under consideration because of limited available funds. - (3) Each principal investigator is informed that he or she is not required to follow the specific details of the research plan as proposed, particularly if promising leads develop that seem likely to be more productive than the project proposed originally.
+The Advisory Board requests, however, that the principal investigator inform it of such new plan if it deviates markedly from that described in the original proposal and obtain prior approval to switch topics before conducting the revised research. - (4) Fellowship or graduate assistantship stipends paid from ACS PRF grants shall not exceed the amount which regular graduate teaching assistants receive for the academic year from the department after payment of tuition and fees, if any.
 In addition to stipends, regularly required tuition may be added in accord with institutional policy.
-Such tuition requests shall be itemized separately.

-(5) To encourage further research activities and instill a desire to pursue graduate studies, undergraduate students are encouraged to participate in research programs with faculty members and graduate students.

-(6) To provide the opportunity for full-time research during the summer months, principal investigators at institutions in the United States only may request contributions to summer salary and related benefits.
-Under guidelines effective in the period of this report, the maximum contribution under new grants was \$7,500 per summer for Types AC, B, G, and GB grants.

-(7) ACS PRF Types AC and G grants may be used to support postdoctoral fellows, graduate students, and/or undergraduates.

-(8) ACS PRF Type B grants may not be used to support postdoctoral fellows or graduate students.

-(9) The need for adequate equipment to perform the proposed research is recognized, and will be considered when properly justified.
-The cost of major items of equipment should usually be shared by the institution at which the research is to be done.

-(10) Investigators whose research is supported by ACS PRF grants are required annually to submit reports on research progress, expenditures, and participation in grant projects by students and/or postdoctoral fellows, as well as to provide complete bibliographical information on all articles, books, reviews and reports in which full or partial ACS PRF support is acknowledged.
+Such tuition requests shall be itemized separately. - (5) To encourage further research activities and instill a desire to pursue graduate studies, undergraduate students are encouraged to participate in research programs with faculty members and graduate students. - (6) To provide the opportunity for full-time research during the summer months, principal investigators at institutions in the United States only may request contributions to summer salary and related benefits.
+Under guidelines effective in the period of this report, the maximum contribution was \$7,500 per grant year for ND, UR, DNI, and UNI grants. - (7) ACS PRF types ND and DNI grants may be used to support postdoctoral fellows, graduate students, and/or undergraduates. - (8) ACS PRF types UR and UNI grants may not be used to support postdoctoral fellows, but may support master's students if undergraduates are also supported. - (9) The need for adequate equipment to perform the proposed research is recognized, and will be considered when properly justified.
+The cost of major items of equipment should usually be shared by the institution at which the research is to be done. - (10) Investigators whose research is supported by ACS PRF grants are required annually to submit reports on research progress, expenditures, and participation in grant projects by students and/or postdoctoral fellows, as well as to provide complete bibliographical information on all articles, books, reviews and reports in which full or partial ACS PRF support is acknowledged.

-(11) Social security, retirement, workers' compensation, and other similar payments based on salaries budgeted in an ACS PRF grant may be charged as direct expenses.

-(12) When a principal investigator moves from one university to another the grant may be transferred to the new institution.

-(13) In the interest of using granted funds most efficiently, unexpended funds at the end of an annual grant period may be carried forward into the next period.
-An extension of time without additional funds may be granted on request at the termination of the current grant agreement, for a maximum of two years of time extension.
+- (11) Social security, retirement, workers' compensation, and other similar payments based on salaries budgeted in an ACS PRF grant may be charged as direct expenses. - (12) When a principal investigator moves from one university to another the grant may be transferred to the new institution upon prior approval by both the Program Manager and the institution of the original grant. - (13) In the interest of using granted funds most efficiently, unexpended funds at the end of an annual grant period may be carried forward into the next period in the same budget category.
+A one-year extension of time without additional funds may be granted on request at the termination of the current grant agreement, for a maximum of two years of time extension.